 Weight loss surgery also has a positive impact on heart health.
 Reducing excess weight can improve blood pressure and cholesterol, which have been shown to return to normal after bariatric surgery, therefore reducing your risk of heart disease.

 Sleep apnea is a sleep disorder characterised by pauses in breathing or periods of shallow breathing.
 People who are overweight are more likely to have extra tissue in the back of their throat, which can fall down over the airway and block the flow of air into the lungs while they sleep.

 Losing just 10% of body weight can have a big effect on sleep apnea symptoms.
 In some cases, losing a significant amount of weight can even cure the condition.

 Losing weight means you’re eating right and exercising regularly and both of these make you feel better.
 When your body feels good, your self-esteem naturally increases because you know you’re taking care of yourself.
 It also increases confidence as you become happier with your new body, and this progress motivates you to continue to lose weight.

 5. Lower your risk of cancer

-More than 1 in 20 cancer cases are caused by excess weight and therefore by losing weight, it can significantly reduce your risk.
+More than 1 in 20 cancer cases are caused by excess weight – in fact, excess weight causes more cases of certain cancers than smoking.
+Therefore, losing weight can significantly reduce your risk of cancer.

 6. Improved fertility